The Galveston

 By Telegraph to the Post-Dispatch

-Sherman,
+Sherman, Texas, April

-which has occupied the attention of the
+murder trial, which has occupied the

-District Court the entire week,
+attention of the District Court the entire

-was reached this morning, when the jury
+week, was reached this morning, when the

-brought in a verdict finding
+jury brought in a verdict finding Hogan

-and assessing his punishment
+assessing his punishment at confinement in

-at confinement in the State prison for
+the State prison for life.

-Hogan is the Mullato desperado who had
+Mullato desperado who had figured for a

-figured for a long time as a
+long time as a whiskey peddler and gambler

-Territory, dealing with and
+in the Indian Territory, dealing with and

 selling liquor to the Indians contrary to

 the federal laws.
-On
+On the 4th day of

-the 4th day of last November, Deputy
+last November, Deputy United States

-United States Marshal Carleton of
+Marshal Carleton of Hackett City,

-Hackett City, Arkansas, was in this county
+Arkansas, was in this county looking for

-hearing that he was concealed in a house
+Hogan, and, hearing that he was concealed

-in Denison, went, accompanied
+in a house in Denison, went, accompanied

 by a posse, to arrest him.
 When the

-Marshal opened the door to
+Marshal opened the door to enter the

-from which the Deputy Marshall died on the
+inflicting wounds from which the Deputy

-same day.
+Marshall died on the same day.

-murderer made his escape to Ft.
-Worth,
+The murderer made his

-where he was captured by the
+escape to Ft.
+Worth, where he was captured

-held in jail for trial, with
+city and held in jail for trial, with the

-the above results.
-The jury withheld
+above results.
+The jury withheld the

-the penalty of death on
+penalty of death on several points made

-several points made slightly in favor of
+slightly in favor of the prisoner.

 The Sunday